 Your Destination – The Folkestone Wine Company

 The Folkestone Wine Company is a destination restaurant.
 When Grace Dent from The Guardian rates it in her top 12 restaurants in the UK, then you know there’s something special here.
-People come from far and wide to experience the exquisite French food cooked by David Hart, and served by his partner Polly Pleasence.
+The Lonely Planet mentions the restaurant in its latest best places to eat guide in Kent.
+The Times lists it in their foodies’ guide: Britain’s 20 best places to eat on the coast.
+As you can see, people come from far and wide to experience the exquisite French food cooked by David Hart, and served by his partner Polly Pleasence.
 The aromas as you walk in will give you an idea of what’s to come.
 Delicious, home-cooked, authentic French cuisine, served in an intimate setting in Church Street, Folkestone.
 Folkelife went along to meet David and Polly.

 “We met when we were both working at The Goods Shed in Canterbury and it’s the best thing that’s happened to me!
 I’ve waitressed all my life; I used to be an actress, so I guess it goes hand in hand!
 David worked at the Michelin Star restaurant, The Square in London, as well as other places in Kent.

 “We wanted to start up our own little restaurant, and when the estate agent showed us this place it just felt right.
 I had a vision of how it would be.
 It needed a lot of work, and we were literally painting the walls 5 minutes before we opened, but…!”